rigetti/pyquil/docs/source/qubit-placeholder.rst

-The real power comes into play when you provide an explicity mapping
+The real power comes into play when you provide an explicit mapping

 .. code:: ipython3